Dynamic Tool Dependency Retrieval for Lightweight Function Calling: Results and Discussion

-\paragraph{How to encode retrieved tools in the prompt?} In Figure~\ref{fig:icl}, we analyze strategies to introduce retrieved tools or demonstrations in the LLM prompt.
-Adding demonstrations as raw text mainly benefits domain-specific datasets like TaskBench HF and MM, where names and descriptions of different tools are often similar.
-On three of four datasets, both Hard and Soft Masking outperform both the No ICL and the Raw Demonstration baselines.
-The exception is TaskBench DL, which lacks intrinsic function-call dependencies (see Table~\ref{table:datasets}), making dependency-based prompting less relevant.
-Hard Masking directly prunes the set of available tools presented to the LLM, while Soft Masking only suggests most likely tools, leaving to the LLM the decision to pick from either these or from the full tool set.
-In other words, the choice between Hard and Soft masking corresponds to a trade-off between simplicity and expressiveness.
-For smaller model with limited capabilities, Hard Masking directly simplifies the problem and reaches best performance.
-On the contrary, larger models tend to exploit better the flexibility given by the Soft Masking approach.
-Except for Qwen 3 0.6B, Weighted Hard Masking performs on par with or better than its unweighted variant.
-Despite similar overall performance, we notice that weighted masking is better when assigning high probability to the correct tools, and unweighted masking is better in the opposite scenarios.
-This result suggests that unweighted masking should be preferred when expecting a large distribution shift between test queries and demonstration data, as predicted probabilities will be less accurate (details in Appendix~\ref{sec:app_weighted}).
-Weighted Soft Masking follows the same trends and is omitted from the plot for clarity.
-From an efficiency standpoint, while Raw Demonstrations increase prompt length, Hard Masking reduces it substantially by removing descriptions of irrelevant tools.
+\paragraph{How to encode tools in prompt?} In Figure~\ref{fig:icl} we compare different ways to represent retrieved tools in the prompt.
+In three of four datasets, Hard and Soft Masking consistently outperform both the No ICL and the Raw Demonstration baselines.
+The exception is TaskBench DL, which lacks intrinsic function dependencies (see Table~\ref{table:datasets}), making dependency-based prompting less relevant.
+Hard Masking achieves the highest accuracy for smaller models by directly pruning the set of available tools presented to the LLM.
+Weighted Hard Masking performs comparably to its unweighted variant.
+Despite similar overall performance, we observe that weighted masking results in better accuracy when the retriever assigns high probability to the correct tools, and unweighted masking is better in the opposite scenarios.
+This suggests that unweighted masking should be preferred when expecting a large distribution shift between test queries and demonstration data, as predicted probabilities will be less accurate (details in Appendix~\ref{sec:app_weighted}).